TeamViewer Review 2022: Does This “VPN” Really Work Safely

 Speeds — Inconsistent File Transfer Speeds, But Flexible Controls Minimize Lag

-In addition, speeds for TeamViewer’s remote desktop control function were as fantastic as I’d hoped.
-I tested for visual lag for this function by remotely opening a PowerPoint presentation with animations on my home computer from my Android phone while in a coffee shop.
-Everything loaded quickly and I didn’t experience any lag when changing slides.
+In addition, the speeds for TeamViewer’s remote desktop control function were as fantastic as I’d hoped.
+I tested for visual lag for this function by remotely opening a PowerPoint presentation with animations on my home computer from my Android phone.
+Everything loaded quickly, and I didn’t experience any lag when changing slides.
 However, when I opened a bigger video file in Sony Vegas, I experienced some visual lag when playing back my video.
-To help deal with this, TeamViewer gives you the option to increase the image quality at the expense of speed, or increase speed at the expense of quality.
+To help deal with this, TeamViewer gives you the option to increase the image quality at the expense of speed or increase the speed at the expense of quality.

 Security — Encrypts Files, But Won’t Protect You Online

-With military-grade encryption, TeamViewer ensures that all your data and files remain secure as they move between two devices.
-This is crucial to ensuring hackers won’t be able to intercept them as they’re being transferred.
+TeamViewer secures all your data and files as they move between two devices with its industry-leading security tools.
+This software implements a 256-bit AES 256-bit encryption protocol at the core of its functionality.
+This is crucial to ensuring hackers won’t be able to intercept your data and files as they’re being transferred.

 However, TeamViewer won’t protect your personal information or data from being stolen by cybercriminals when you’re online.
-It also doesn’t come with malware blockers to stop hackers or spies from sending you suspicious links, which allow them to access your device if clicked on.
+It also lacks malware blockers to prevent hackers from sending you suspicious links that would allow them to access your device.
+All it takes is one wrong click to take down the business you worked so hard to build.
 Your company’s internal data and customer payment information could be stolen if you browse the web unprotected.
-All it takes is one wrong click to take down the business you worked so hard to build.

 Privacy — Stores Substantial Amounts of User Data

-Headquartered in Germany, TeamViewer stores sensitive user information on servers in Germany and Austria.
-Germany is a member of the 14-Eyes Alliance, which means that the country will share information with other countries in the alliance like the US and the UK.
-Austria, meanwhile, is not in the 5/9/14 Eyes Alliances.
-However, it’s difficult to tell what information is stored in which country, and there’s a chance that your personal information could be accessed by other governments.
+While TeamViewer is based in Germany, it maintains sensitive user information at its German and Austrian data centers.
+Germany is a member of the 14-Eyes Alliance, which means that the country will share information with other countries in the alliance.
+Austria, meanwhile, does not belong to the 5/9/14 Eyes Alliances.
+There is, however, no way to tell what information is stored in which country, and there is a possibility that your private information could be accessed by other governments.

 Torrenting — Doesn’t Offer Torrent Support